microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualendpoint-post-bulkactions.md

 ## response

-if successful, this method returns a `201 created` response code and a [cloudpcbulkaction](../resources/cloudpcbulkaction.md) object in the response body.
+If successful, this method returns a `201 created` response code and a [cloudpcbulkaction](../resources/cloudpcbulkaction.md) object in the response body.

 ## examples

 ### request
-the following is an example of a request.
+The following is an example of a request.
 <!-- {
   "blocktype": "request",
   "name": "create_cloudpcbulkaction_from_"